RagnarB83/ash-documentation/docs/OpenMM-interface.rst

 ######################################
 Gentle WarmupMD
 ######################################
+A function to gently warm up a newly setup system to a target temperature.
+Can also be used to help diagnose why an MD simulation crashes (reports initial high atomic forces as well as root-mean-square fluctuations).

 .. code-block:: python

-  def Gentle_warm_up_MD(theory=None, fragment=None, time_steps=[0.0005,0.001,0.004],
+  def Gentle_warm_up_MD(theory=None, fragment=None, time_steps=[0.0005,0.001,0.004], steps=[10,50,10000],
-                      steps=[10,50,10000], temperatures=[1,10,300])
+      temperatures=[1,10,300], check_gradient_first=True, gradient_threshold=100, use_mdtraj=True)

 The minimization algorithm in **OpenMM_Opt** described above can occasionally fail to reduce the main problematic forces present in a newly setup system.
-It can even crash during the minimization without revealing what the problem.
+It can even occasionally crash during the minimization without revealing the cause.
+Starting MD simulations directly can also lead to crashes without helpful error messages.
-The reason for crashes is usually due to these large forces resulting in high atom velocities which causes the system to blow up (error messages of e.g. 'Particle number is NaN' etc.).
+The reason for these crashes is usually due to these large forces resulting in high atom velocities (or similar problems in the minimization) which causes the system to blow up (error messages such as 'Particle number is NaN' etc.).
-Furthermore, the minimization algorithm can currently not report any progress on the minimization (`see Github issue <https://github.com/openmm/openmm/issues/1155>`_)
+Furthermore, the OpenMM minimization algorithm currently does not report any progress on the minimization (`see Github issue <https://github.com/openmm/openmm/issues/1155>`_)

 An alternative (or addition) to a minimization is to instead start MD simulations using a very low temperature and small timesteps and then gradually increase the temperature and timestep.
 Such a protocol can work where a minimization fails or at the very least it can provide information about what part of the system has these large forces.

 ASH provides a convenient function, Gentle_warm_up_MD, that can be called to do such a gentle warmup MD in a few steps.
+In addition, the function reports the largest atom forces present in the initial geometry and will report atoms with the largest root-mean-square fluctuations after each MD simulation it performs (requires mdtraj to be installed).

 To use it, you simple call the function with the OpenMMTheory object and Fragment object as input.